-- individuals who are totally blind and those who have low vision - people of all ages, including infants and their families, preschool and school-age children, transition-age youth, working-age adults, and older adults - people with adventitious or congenital visual impairments, including those who have electronic retinal prostheses - individuals with disabilities in addition to vision loss, including those who are deaf-blind - individuals with cerebral visual impairment (CVI) - individuals from culturally and linguistically diverse backgrounds
+- individuals who are totally blind and those who have low vision - people of all ages, including infants and their families, preschool and school-age children, transition-age youth, working-age adults, and older adults - people with adventitious or congenital visual impairments - individuals who have electronic retinal prostheses - individuals with any disabilities in addition to visual impairment, including those who are deaf-blind or who have Autism Spectrum Disorder - individuals with cerebral/cortical visual impairment (CVI) - individuals from culturally and linguistically diverse backgrounds - individuals across the continuum of functional, developmental, and intellectual ability

 O&M specialists adapt instruction to the specific characteristics, needs, and abilities of the individual.
 Children with visual impairments need to learn basic travel skills and environmental awareness so they can actively explore environments as their travel skills progress to more advanced levels.
-O&M specialists also work with the families of individuals with visual impairments to answer their questions and support their needs outside of direct instruction provided to the individual.
+O&M specialists also work with the families of individuals with visual impairments and other key personnel (e.g., caregivers, support staff, job coaches, and employers) to answer questions and provide support in addition to the direct instruction with the individual.
 Many individuals who have visual impairments and additional physical, intellectual, or sensory disabilities require O&M instruction.
-Instructional strategies and O&M techniques may need to be adapted to the specific physical, motor, or cognitive abilities of the individual, and are often best learned within familiar, daily routines.
+Instructional strategies and O&M techniques may need to be adapted to the specific physical, motor, or cognitive abilities of the individual, and are often best learned within familiar, daily routines with the support of familiar caregivers and support staff.